 - Explore Britain’s northern reaches on a Scottish Highland tour

-Episode 8 of series 4 sees Queen Elizabeth II embarking on a trip to South Africa aboard the Royal Yacht Britannia, the Royals’ family boat.
+Episode 8 of series 4 sees Queen Elizabeth II embarking on a trip to South Africa aboard the Royal Yacht Britannia, their family boat.
 Not just in the show, this was a symbolic vessel that hosted prime ministers and world leaders from across the globe.

 That boat, decommissioned in the 1990s, currently sits in the port of Leith, in Edinburgh.
 That said, The Crown wasn’t filmed on the original ship.
 Instead, an impeccable replica was made based on the boat’s interiors.